eladkarako/exiftool-source/README.md

-         default XMP structures are flattened into individual tags in the JSON output, but the original structure may be preserved with the -struct option (this also causes all list-type XMP tags to be output as JSON arrays, otherwise single-item lists are output as simple strings).
+         default XMP structures are flattened into individual tags in the JSON output, but the original structure may be preserved with the -struct option (this also causes all list-type XMP tags to be output as JSON arrays, otherwise single-item lists would be output as simple strings).
 The -a option is implied if the -g or -G options are used, otherwise it is ignored and duplicate tags are suppressed.
 Adding the -D or -H option changes tag values to JSON objects with "val" and "id" fields, and adding -l adds a "desc" field, and a "num" field if the numerical value is different from the converted "val".
-The -b option may be added to output binary data, encoded in base64 if necessary (indicated by "base64:" as the first 7 bytes of the value).
+The -b option may be added to output binary data, encoded in base64 if necessary (indicated by "base64:" as the first 7 bytes of the value), and -t may be added to include tag table information (see -t for details).
 The JSON output is UTF-8 regardless of any -L or -charset option setting, but the UTF-8 validation is disabled if a character set other than UTF-8 is specified.

          If *JSONFILE* is specified, the file is imported and the tag definitions from the file are used to set tag values on a per-file basis.
 The special "SourceFile" entry in each JSON object associates the information with a specific target file.
-An object with a missing SourceFile or a SourceFile of "*" defines default tags for all target files.
+An object with a missing SourceFile or a SourceFile of "*" defines default tags for all target files which are combined with any tags specified for the specific SourceFile processed.
 The imported JSON file must have the same format as the exported JSON files with the exception that the -g option is not compatible with the import file format (use -G instead).
 Additionally, tag names in the input JSON file may be suffixed with a "#" to disable print conversion.

          Unlike CSV import, empty values are not ignored, and will cause an empty value to be written if supported by the specific metadata